Beabadoobee and Rick Rubin on the Epic Journey from Shangri-La to Number One

 WE DIDN’T SETTLE

-Throughout the recording process, Bugden was a crucial element; in addition to co-producing the album, he provided backing vocals, guitar, bass, keyboards, programming and drums throughout, and engineered every track with Jason Lader and Callum Waddington.
+Throughout the recording process, Bugden was a crucial element; in addition to co-producing the album, he provided backing vocals, guitar, bass, keyboards, programming and drums, in addition to engineering every track with Jason Lader and Callum Waddington.
 As recording progressed, Bea, Bugden and the rest of the team fell into a routine of hitting the studio around 10 a.m. and working on and off for the next 12 hours, breaking regularly to swim in the November waters of Zuma Beach.
 “It was like a cold plunge!” says Bea.
 “Every time vibes were kind of getting low in the studio, we all just jumped in the sea, and then we could work for even longer, which is amazing.”

 The serene surroundings inspired a new song written in the studio, “Beaches,” which alludes to the calm and focus found at Shangri-La: “Days blend to one when I’m on the right beaches / And the walls painted white, they tell me all the secrets.”
 Still, the arrival of a new tune didn’t push anything else off the To-Do list.